 But not every company has found the help it needs to expand.

 “Technical assistance for these types of technology exports is difficult to obtain,” Miranda-Freer said.

 Common problems that exporters have to navigate include a lack of uniformity in export regulations, security considerations and tax structure, and while the global demand for cloud computing technology is clear, export figures are elusive given the rapidly changing nature of the industry.
 However, projections regardless of source point to a strong global market with anticipated exponential growth.

 “TechEx will provide a novel, comprehensive approach to solving these issues for cloud computing, photonics and bio-related businesses across Montana,” Miranda-Freer said.
 “Beginning in November, MWTC will provide access to a team of export professionals, as well as targeted trainings in application of VAT, regulated exports, international intellectual property protection and other topics designed to increase Montana’s technology exports—an important and growing part of Montana’s economy moving forward.”

-The team consists of four experts, leaders and entrepreneurs: Justin Cook, certified U.S. export compliance officer; Joel Henry, senior counsel with Michael Best and co-founder of Agile Data Solutions; Angela Marshall Hofmann, founder and president of World Strategies LCC; and Antoinette Tease, intellectual property attorney.
+The team consists of five experts, leaders and entrepreneurs: Justin Cook, certified U.S. export compliance officer; Udo Fluck, cross-cultural researcher and educational entrepreneur; Joel Henry, senior counsel with Michael Best and co-founder of Agile Data Solutions; Angela Marshall Hofmann, founder and president of World Strategies LCC; and Antoinette Tease, intellectual property attorney.

 Together, these dynamic members of MWTC’s Tech Export Team aim to move the needle on Montana’s tech-based exports by giving businesses access to their knowledge and experience.
 Initial free consultations and discounted service packages will be available for MWTC members.
 All others welcome.
 Please contact MWTC for information regarding upcoming training on topics of common interest to exporting technology firms.